Login Security for Community Websites: Forums, Groups, and Networks

 - Strong Password Enforcement

-Passwords remain the primary line of defense in authentication systems.
-Recommended practices for community websites include the following:
+Passwords remain the first line of defense in authentication systems.

 - Minimum length (12+ characters)